ricedh/ricedh.github.io/about.md

 layout: post
 permalink: /about/index.html
 title: About the Theme
-description: Balzac is a new, fluid & responsive theme for Jekyll (and AnchorCMS).
+description: "Balzac is a new, fluid & responsive theme for Jekyll (and AnchorCMS).
 It's gloriously beautiful and suited to long form.
-Built on a SCSS foundation, it's organized and awesome.
+Built on a SCSS foundation, it's organized and awesome."
-tags: [about, Jekyll, theme, responsive]
+tags:
+  - about
+  - Jekyll
+  - theme
+  - responsive
 image:
-  feature: soft-trees.jpg
+  feature: "soft-trees.jpg"
+published: true
 ---

-This is built on Semantic.gs grid framework which I edited a bit to make it fluid.
-I hope you enjoy using, forking, whatevering this theme as much as I did making it.
+Here is where we will put new content.

 ### Features
 * flexible, uses max-width for responsive goodness